MiMedx: Foundation and early years

+FDA investigations 2013-2016

 In 2013, the FDA investigated MiMedx's amniotic products to determine if they were Section 361 eligible.
 If not, they would need to meet the more stringent requirements of a pharmaceutical.
 In August 2013, the FDA stated the products weren't Section 361 eligible, making them unlawful for sale until meeting more stringent standards.
 Petit suspected a rival, Organogenesis, had lobbied for this.

 Also in 2013, the U.S. Department of Veterans Affairs reclassified allografts from MiMedx and stopped purchasing from the company.
 Parker Petit suspected that Organogenesis lobbied for this reclassification and the VA reversed the policy change a week later.
 However, after this reclassification, according to Bloomberg, Georgia Senator Johnny Isakson made at least eight calls on behalf of MiMedx and Petit to the VA, the FDA and the FBI.
 Although the federal agencies provided some relief to MiMedx, there was no evidence that Isakson influenced the relief.

 In December 2014, MiMedx sued Organogenesis for interfering in its VA business, but withdrew the suit a month later.

 In 2016, a VA rule change on the storage of medical products meant MiMedx would have to take product back, causing a revenue drop since the sales were already booked.
 Petit reported to MiMedx executives that this wouldn't happen, as they had been talking to the VA and were "having our senator make some phone calls", referring to Isakson.
 The VA rule change was reinterpreted, causing lower impact to the company than previously expected.